 - Home-Based Businesses

-One - Selling Handmade Cards
+- First Thoughts About Selling Handmade Cards

-Two - It Is All About Niche
+- About Niche

+Some ideas are paper pricking, stitching on paper, pop-ups and quilling.
 Explore your potential for a distinctive look in designing greeting cards.

-Once a technique or niche is found for your card designs buy only the supplies you need to get an inventory established.
+Hold back on purchasing supplies.
+Buy only the supplies you need to get an inventory established.
 Don't stock up.
 Do that after you have made a little profit.

 Start with the packaged blanks and envelopes available at the craft stores.
 Experiment to see if card making is something you want to do long term.